 2 - Expand the sentence into a full paragraph.

-This is the part in the Snowflake Method where you will start planting the seeds to your plot.
+This is where you will start planting the seeds to your plot.
 This paragraph summarizes the entire book, including the ending.

 Here is the general structure: